JohnJonathanJohnson/poststacked/README.md

 Note that they can be called in either UPPERLINE or underline form.

 #### Stack-related operations.
+0. EXIT The exit statement.
+Exits with whatever is on top of the stack at the time.
+Implicitly declared at the end of the program. ` 0 EXIT `
-1. PUSH Pushes a value into a variable. ` VAR value PUSH `
+1. PUSH Pushes a value into a variable. ` value VAR PUSH `
 2. POP Pops a value from a variable. ` VAR POP `
 3. PEEK Peeks at the top value of a variable. ` VAR PEEK `
 4. RENAME Renames a variable, overriding the destination. ` OLD NEW RENAME `